Learning to ski or snowboard as an adult

 “Am I too old to learn to ski or ride?”
 The short answer: No.

 Learning to ski or ride is not a matter of age; it’s a matter of want.
-Vail Ski and Snowboard School GM of Training and Quality and ski instructor of 20 years, Mark Raymond, has taught beginners of all kinds to ski.
+Longtime Vail Ski and Snowboard School ski instructor, Mark Raymond, has taught beginners of all kinds to ski.
 “People that have most success are the ones that really want it”, says Mark, “If you’re doing it because someone else is making you, you’ll be miserable.
 You have to really want to improve so when you do fall down, you want to get right back up”.

 That said, Mark has taught people well into their 60s how to ski, “Whether you’re 3, or 10, or 92, we have the staff to get you down safely”.